c0bra/deviceframe/README.md

 </div>

 <br>
-Pass in filenames, file globs, URLs to websites or URLs to images.
+Pass in filenames, file globs, websites urls, or image urls.
+In any combination or order.

 ```
 $ dframe cat.jpg